bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Answer: Semantic HTML allows the webpage to create a hierarchy sytem and communicate effciently.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Answer:
+  -diplay: block
+    1) Block elements always starts a new line.
+    2) Block elements fill the page horizontally.
+  -display: inline
+    1) Inline elements don't start a new line.
+    2) You can add space t he left and right on an inline, but you cannotadd height o the top or bottom paddingor margin of an inline.

 3. What are the 4 areas of the box model?

+Answer:
+  1) Content
+  2) Padding
+  3) Border
+  4) Margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Answer: align-items: center acts on the main axis.

 5. Explain why git is valuable to a team of developers.

+Amswer: Git is valuable because it allows a team to all work on a project via their own forks (to not effect the master) and or branches (such as a hotfix).

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.